JonathanLorand/kaleido/_pages/index.md

 <br>

-a garden of texts, notes, and links... to be grown and tended. an ecosystem of thought movements and impressions.
+a garden of texts, notes, and links... to be grown and tended. <br>
+an ecosystem of thought movements and impressions.
 <br>